Thirst or Dry Mouth

 • Remember hypercalcaemia, particularly in palliative care patients – this is a potentially remediable cause of troublesome thirst.

-• Children who are ‘always thirsty’, have always been like this and are otherwise well will not have diabetes – though the parents may feel short-changed if this isn’t tested for.
+• Children who are ‘always thirsty’, have been like that for as long as the parents can remember and are otherwise well will not have diabetes – though the parents may feel short-changed if this isn’t tested for.

 Red Flags